DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 ```
 >It’s more sensible, in structural terms.

-* Aliases should be used to shorten overly long and often repeated chains
+* Aliases should be used to shorten overly long and often repeated chains.
 ```
 ### Bad:
 CODE EXAMPLE